Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Introduction

-Until the writing of this paper, the Lu Qi-Keng problem on the $\h_\gamma$ stood as follows: \begin{itemize} \item[$(a)$] The Bergman kernel on $\h_1$ (the classical Hartogs triangle) is non-vanishing. \item[$(b)$] The Bergman kernel on $\h_\gamma$ has zeros for $\gamma \in [2,\infty)$; see \cite{Edh16,EdhMcN16b}; also Section \ref{SS:previous-results}. \item[$(c)$] It was unknown whether the Bergman kernel of $\h_\gamma$ has zeros for $\gamma \in (1,2)$. \end{itemize}
+Since the zero set of the Bergman kernel is a biholomorphic invariant, a preliminary step to the Lu Qi-Keng problem on the domain family $\{\h_\gamma : \gamma >0 \}$ would be to identify its biholomorphic equivalence classes.
+In Theorem \ref{T:gen-Hartogs-biholo} and Corollary \ref{C:biholo-equiv-classes} below, we prove that for distinct $\gamma,\eta \ge 1$, the domains $\h_\gamma$ and $\h_\eta$ are {\em never} biholomorphic.
+On the other hand, given $\gamma \in (0,1)$, there is a unique $\wt\gamma \ge 1$ such that $\h_\gamma$ is biholomorphic to $\h_{\wt\gamma}$, and therefore the problem can be reduced to understanding the situation for $\gamma \ge 1$.
+Up to the time of writing of this paper, the Lu Qi-Keng problem on $\h_\gamma$ has stood as follows: \begin{itemize} \item[$(a)$] The Bergman kernel on $\h_1$ (the classical Hartogs triangle) is non-vanishing; this can be seen directly from formula \eqref{E:BergKernel-HartogsTri} below. \item[$(b)$] The Bergman kernel on $\h_\gamma$ has zeros for $\gamma \in [2,\infty)$.
+This was shown first for integers $\gamma \ge 2$ in \cite{Edh16}, then for all other $\gamma>2$ in \cite{EdhMcN16b}. \item[$(c)$] It has remained open as to whether the Bergman kernel of $\h_\gamma$ has zeros for $\gamma \in (1,2)$. \end{itemize}